 The only way to know if you have celiac disease is to take a simple blood test that you can request from your doctor.
 You can also try this at-home celiac disease test kit, which is just as reliable.
 Read more about How to Get Tested for Celiac Disease.

-Getting tested for non-celiac gluten sensitivity is a little more difficult, and there isn’t consensus on how to do it.
+Getting tested for non-celiac gluten sensitivity is a little more difficult, and there isn’t a consensus on how to do it.

 That said, Dr. O’Bryan talks a lot about the Wheat Zoomer Test.
 This test evaluates you for celiac disease, non-celiac gluten sensitivity, non-gluten wheat sensitivity, and autoimmune processes triggered by gluten.
-It also can help you identify intestinal permeability (leaky gut syndrome) as well as bacterial lipopolysaccharides (LPS), which contributes to intestinal permeability.
+It also can help you identify intestinal permeability (leaky gut syndrome) as well as bacterial lipopolysaccharides (LPS), which contribute to intestinal permeability.

 Another test for gluten sensitivity is the Cyrex Array 3A test (Wheat/Gluten Proteome Reactivity & Autoimmunity), which you can order online or talk to your doctor about ordering for you.